Sangeeta Kaur

 She has won numerous awards including being inducted to the Independent Music Hall of Fame in 2020.
 Kaur and her husband, Hai Nguyen, own and run Studio Hill recording studio in Austin, Texas.

 Early life

 Kaur was born in Montclair, California (born Loan Xuan Mai) and later adopted her baptism name, Teresa Mai.
-She was raised in Manhattan Beach, California.
+She is of Vietnamese descent and was raised in Manhattan Beach, California.
 "When I was 4 years old, I got a hold of a VHS copy of The Sound of Music, and that did it for me," said Kaur.
 She earned a Bachelor of Music degree in Opera Performance at California State University, Long Beach (Bob Cole Conservatory of Music), and a Masters of Music in Vocal Performance from the Boston Conservatory at Berklee.

 Career

 Sangeeta Kaur is a singer, composer, multi-media performing artist, and producer whose genres are classified as classical crossover and new age music.
 In 2022 Kaur was awarded a Grammy Award for Best Classical Solo Vocal Album for Mythologies.